crystallabs/virtualtime/README.md

 You can express date and time constraints in the `VirtualTime` object and then match various `Time`s against it to determine which ones match.

-For example, let's create a VirtualTime that matches the last Saturday and Sunday of every month.
+For example, let's create a VirtualTime that matches the last Saturday or Sunday of every month.
 This can be expressed using two constraints:

-- Day of month should be between -8 and -1 (the last 7 days of any month)
+- Day of month should be between -7 and -1 (the last 7 days of any month)
-- Day of week should be 6 or 7 (Saturday and Sunday)
+- Day of week should be 6 or 7 (Saturday or Sunday)

 Then we can check if the current Time matches it: